saucelabs/sauce-docs/docs/mobile-apps/features/appium-inspector.md

 :::note Note

-You must wait for your app to launch before starting the inspector!
+You must wait for your app to launch before starting Appium Inspector!

 ## Using the Inspect View